igrishaev/pg/doc/020-client.md

 [{:val 1, :val-1 true, :val-2 "dunno"}]
 ~~~

-The function which is responsible for column duplicates processing is called
-`:fn-unify`.
-It takes a vector of strings and must return a vector of something
-(strings, keywords, symbols).
+The function which is responsible for column duplicate processing is called `:fn-unify`.
+It takes a vector of strings and must return a vector of something (strings, keywords, symbols).

 ## Reducers and bundles

-As you're seen before, the result of `pg/query` or `pg/execute` is a vector of
-maps.
-Although it is most likely what you want by default, there are other ways
-to obtain the result in another shape.
+As you've seen before, the result of `pg/query` or `pg/execute` is a vector of maps.
+Although it is most likely what you want by default, there are other ways to obtain the result in another shape.

-There is a `pg.client.as` namespaces that carries "bundles": named maps with
-predefined parameters, mostly functions.
-Passing these maps into the optional
-`:as` field when querying data affects how the rows will be processed.
+There is a `pg.client.as` namespace that carries "bundles": named maps with predefined parameters, mostly functions.
+Passing these maps into the optional `:as` field when querying data affects how the rows will be processed.

 ### Java

 The `as/java` bundle builds an `ArrayList` of mutable `HashMap`s.
-Both the
-top-level set of rows and its children are mutable:
+Both the top-level set of rows and its children are mutable:

 ~~~clojure
 (def res (pg/query conn "SELECT 42 as the_answer" {:as as/java}))